spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

 ## Instructions

 From scratch, build a timer-based quiz application that stores high scores client-side.
-Following the user story [common templates](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:
+Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
 As a coding bootcamp student